Bayesian decision theory for tree-based adaptive screening tests with an application to youth delinquency: Results

 Figure \ref{fig:Utility_diffs_train_test} demonstrates the expected utility difference plots we obtained by applying our method on the training data, and the actual expected utility differences on the testing data.
 To compute the actual expected utility, we used our proposed method on the training data to obtain a tree-based adaptive test for each value of maxIPP, along with a full-item (non-shortened) test.
 We also produced the boxplots representing our uncertainty around $\Delta_{\theta, m}$ using the training data alone.
 We then predicted risk classes on the testing set using both the tree-based adaptive test and the full item test, and computed the difference in empirical utility over the testing set.
 The empirical utility on the testing set is always within our predicted range, in fact within the $25^{th}$ and $75^{th}$ quantiles of the distribution.

 Beyond utility differences relative to the full item test, practitioners are interested in the absolute sensitivity and specificity of the instrument.
 Table \ref{table:oos_sens_spec_results} provides out-of-sample sensitivity and specificity values for the adaptive tests from a subset of maxIPP values shown in Figure \ref{fig:Utility_diffs_train_test}, along with adaptive tests calibrated using utility functions with $w=0.4$ and $w=0.6$.
 Increasing $w$ results in higher sensitivity and lower specificity, as expected.
-For full results on maxIPP 2 to 15, along with these quantities for other types of adaptive tests, see the tables in Appendix \ref{Appendix:Changing action space}.
+For full results on maxIPP 2 to 15, along with these quantities for other types of adaptive tests, see the tables in Section 4 of the Supplementary Material (\cite{Krantsevich2022}).

 Finally, we use the holdout set to show how specifying a particular target population can improve sensitivity, specificity, or overall utility when building adaptive tests.
 The two target populations under consideration are ``All Youth'' and ``Ages 15+''.
 Table \ref{table:age_counts} shows the number of participants in each of the age groups from our data in both the training and testing sets.